igorlifar/django-icache/README.md

 ## About

 This is Django app for "timeout-less" caching.
-It uses Django cache frame work in the background, so cache backend configuration is absolutely the same, as it has been.
+It uses Django cache framework in the background, so cache backend configuration is absolutely the same, as it has been.
 You can use Django cache framework for additional caching as well.